COM6012/ScalableML/Lab 3 - Scalable Logistic Regression.md

     .getOrCreate()
 ```

 What happens if this is not the case?
-For example, if the number of cores specified in spark-submit is different to the number of cores specified in SparkSession.
-In the past, we have seen the following instruction in the .sh file
+For example, if the number of worker threads specified in spark-submit is different from the number of worker threads specified in SparkSession.
+In the past, we have seen the following instructions in the .sh file

 ```sh
 spark-submit --driver-memory 5g --executor-memory 5g --master local[5] ./Code/LogMiningBig.py
 ```

-and when inspecting the python file, the following instruction for SparkSession
+and when inspecting the Python file, the following instruction for SparkSession

 ```python
 spark = SparkSession.builder \